 - Low-interest cards

 These are like balance-transfer cards, but they also leverage lower interest rates to save you more money.
-You will need excellent credit to qualify, but if you can, you can save a ton of money with a low-interest credit card.
+You will need excellent credit to qualify, but if you can, you can save a ton of money with a low-interest credit card or a no interest credit card.

 These are store credit cards, like a Macy’s credit card or a credit card from Best Buy.
 Stores generally offer you these cards at the register with extra incentives to save on your purchase, but you could also face significantly higher interest rates.